Fufek-git/Text-Summarizer/README.md

 # Text Summarizer

 Text Summarizer is a python app made with tkinter.
-It uses the Microsoft Godel model, and the app can summarize the text you input.
+It uses the google/pegasus-cnn_dailymail model, and the app can summarize the text you input.

 ## Images: